 You can try out YNAB for free for the first 34 days.
 Thankfully, YNAB’s free trial is actually 100% free.
 You don’t have to submit payment information and remember to cancel before the free trial expires if you decide against continuing to use the software.
 However, that is only true for the desktop version of the software.
 If you sign up for a free trial through the phone app with iOS or Android, you do have to cancel or your card will be charged due to the way the app stores work.

-YNAB currently costs just $6.99 per month according to their marketing.
-Despite the marketing of a monthly payment, YNAB actually bills you once a year with an $83.99 charge.
-This does come with a no questions asked money back guarantee.
+YNAB currently costs just $14.99 per month (February 2022) or $98.99 if you choose to pay for the entire year upfront.
+This does come with a no questions asked money-back guarantee.